About the University

 Robert J. Jones, President

-Susan D. Phillips, Provost & Vice President for Academic Affairs
+Susan D. Phillips, Provost and Vice President for Academic Affairs

 Leanne Wirkkula, Chief of Staff